11 days, 4 of Montana's best rivers, countless memories

 - Yellowstone

-The Yellowstone Adventure begins and ends at the Bozeman, MT Airport.
+The Montana Road Trip begins and ends at the Bozeman, MT Airport.
 Participants can fly to/from the airport on arrival/departure day or be dropped off/picked up by a parent/guardian.
-For participants flying to and from the trip, you may look for flights that arrive at any time on the first day of the trip.
-On the last day of the trip flights that depart before 2 pm are ideal.
-The Bozeman airport is small and easy to navigate.
-Your trip leader will be there waiting for you as you walk into the terminal.
-On departure day your trip leaders will help you get checked in and wait with the group until the last participant's flight leaves the ground.
+Participants can arrive at any time on arrival day.
+We typically leave the airport by 3 pm, but we can send the van back for later flights if necessary.
+Unaccompanied minors will be met at their gate.
+Participants flying as adults should follow signs to the baggage claim.
+Their LFFE trip leader will meet them there.
+On the last day of the trip, flights that depart before 2 pm are ideal.
+We can take multiple trips to the airport, so accommodating early flights is not a problem.
+Your trip leaders will help you get checked in and wait with the group until the last participant's flight leaves the ground.

 Do I need to have fly fishing experience?